vercel/swr/README.md

 }
 ```

-The default interval to dedupe a request is 2 seconds.
-This can be changed by setting the 'dedupingInterval' option.
-For example:
+By default, requests made within 2 seconds are deduped.
+This can be changed by setting the `dedupingInterval` option:

 ```js
 const { data, error } = useSWR('/api/user', fetcher, { dedupingInterval: 1000 })